Healthy Banana Muffins (Gluten Free)

 Healthy Banana Muffins – a healthier snack or breakfast on-the-go, these muffins contain no added sugar.
 Gluten free version included!

 My girls love to grab muffins in the morning for breakfast or as an after school snack.
-No problem, as long as they aren’t loaded with sugar, right?
+Only problem is I’ve discovered that muffins often masquerade as a “healthier” alternative to cookies or cupcakes.
+A closer look at the ingredients usually reveals loads of sugar, processed oils, and refined flour!
 I’m always trying and developing new muffin recipes, looking for ways to cut the sugar, and just generally ‘healthify’ them.

-Make a batch of these as part of your weekly meal prep for an easy breakfast/snack option throughout the week!
+I love to make a batch of these Healthy Banana Muffins as part of my weekly meal prep for an easy breakfast/snack option for the kids throughout the week!

 Healthy Banana Muffins

 - Preheat oven to 350 degrees.
 Lightly coat 12 cup muffin tin with cooking spray.

 - In a large bowl, mash bananas.
 Add applesauce, oil, egg, and vanilla.
 Stir until just slightly lumpy.

 - In a separate bowl, whisk together the dry ingredients.